 - Lovingkindness Meditation for Refugees (PDF) for use during a worship service or other meditation time.

-- Canadian Unitarians Welcoming Refugees presentation slides from Vyda Ng
+- Canadian Unitarians Welcoming Refugees presentation slides (PDF) from Vyda Ng

 - Canadian Immigration, Refugee, & Citizenship Resources from Canadian Unitarian Council: